Mahesh Babu And Pawan Kalyan To Come Together; Big Dream Of Fans To Turn True!

 Reportedly, Pawan Kalyan and Mahesh Babu are coming together for an event which will be held to celebrate 25 years of Cine Production Executives Union.
 It is being said that the top stars will be the major guests of the event.
 Further details including the place of event as well as the timings are eagerly being awaited.

 It would be a pleasant sight to watch Pawan Kalyan and Mahesh Babu together on the same stage.
 Their fans have been waiting to see this big moment and it seems like they are only a few days from witnessing that spectacular occasion.
-If these reports are anything to go by, audiences would flock in to see them sharing the same dias.
+If these reports are anything to go by, audiences would flock to see them sharing the same dias.

 The wait of million fans is over now,— Censor Reports (@CensorReports) August 27, 2019